 - They acknowledge their ancestors by polishing their graves.

 - People will visit graveyards at other times besides the Obon season.

 Obon is the season to visit graveyards.

 In Japan, the Bon festival, or ‘Obon’ is a time of Summer when the spirits of the deceased are believed to come back to the family altars.
 It is also a time of the year when people visit their ancestors’ graves.
-(To know more about Obon, click here)
+(Also read our related article: 7 Japanese traditions for Obon)

 Ancestors are believed to be enshrined in the graves, resting there.
 When they visit their graves, people pray for the rest of the souls of the deceased.
 They also talk to their ancestors, express their gratitude to them, report them about the latest news of the family.

 They acknowledge their ancestors by polishing their graves.